websemantics/pyro-entity/README.md

             ]
         ]
     ];

-(4) Finally, update your language file, at for example, 'resources/lang/en/addon.php'
+(4) Update your language file, at for example, 'resources/lang/en/addon.php'

     return [
         'section'     => [
             '{{toLowerPlural entity_name}}' => '{{toPlural entity_name}}'
         ]
     ];

+(5) Finally, you can relocate the Plugin and the Seeder classes anywhere in your application.

 {{generatedBy}}